-My mom introduced me to Norwex products awhile back and I cannot believe how well they clean glass!
-(And no, this is not a sponsored post- just my opinion).
+My mom introduced me to Norwex products awhile back and I cannot believe how well they work at cleaning glass!
+(And no, this is not a sponsored post- and I do not sell Norwex).
 The best part is, you do not use any glass cleaner, just water.

-Here’s the after- seriously took less than one minute (and there’s a little paint splatter on the door frame, not from the glass):
+And here is the after.
+It seriously took less than one minute (and there’s a little paint splatter on the door frame, not from the glass).

 It is best to wait on washing your Norwex cloths until they are noticeably dirty, or have cleaned up a germ-infestation.
 When the time comes to wash your cloths, throw them in with your towels and wash in hot water.
 Do not use fabric softener as this removes some of their cleaning/antibacterial properties.
 Allow them to air dry.
 Do not dry in the dryer.
 That’s it!

 While these cloths can be a bit spend-y, they are totally worth it!
 I have had mine for 10+ years and still use them all the time.

 To see my favorite products for dusting, click here.